threeheartsdigital/email-marketing-regulations/country/usa.md

 If you are sending emails without prior consent, check with your email provider first.
 The majority of email service providers (such as Mailchimp or EmailOctopus) require consent to contact your subscribers.

 ## Notable exceptions or requirements
+Legislation may vary on a state by state basis, with the applicable state dependent on where your subscribers are residents.
+One example is in California where the CCPA is enforced.

 ## Penalties